-Lack of Vitamin D has also been linked to muscle weakness, fatigue, and even mental health.
-Studies have shown that Vitamin D deficiency can contribute to an impaired immune system, making it more difficult to fight infections.
-Vitamin D receptors in our brains help brain cells receive and understand chemical signals – a lack of Vitamin D is likely to affect the way our brain communicates.
+Lack of vitamin D has also been linked to muscle weakness and fatigue.
+Studies have shown that vitamin D deficiency can contribute to an impaired immune system.
+Vitamin D receptors in our brains help brain cells receive and understand chemical signals – a lack of vitamin D is likely to affect the way our brain communicates.

 What are the symptoms of vitamin D deficiency?

-A healthy diet might not be enough to keep your Vitamin D levels boosted all year round.
-90% of the Vitamin D our bodies need comes from getting out in the sunlight and only 10% is from diet choices.
+90% of the vitamin D our bodies need comes from getting out in the sunlight and only 10 per cent is from your diet.
 Even if you eat fortified foods, you could be at risk of vitamin D deficiency.
 Symptoms of low vitamin D vary from person to person, but if your routine and lifestyle keeps you away from sunlight, look out for these symptoms:

 The so-called happy hormone (serotonin) falls with lack of sun exposure.
 Our bodies need vitamin D to activate to effectively make serotonin in the brain.
 If you feel low or irritable, it could be a sign that you’re deficient in vitamin D.

 Achy bones and joints

-Vitamin D deficiency affects bone health, and can result in a throbbing or achy feeling in your bones.
+Vitamin D deficiency affects bone health, which could result in a throbbing or achy feeling in your bones.
 This is often most noticeable in the knees and back.
-People who don’t have enough of this important vitamin can develop rickets.
-Lack of vitamin D also plays a role in osteoporosis, bone pain, and an increased risk of fractures.
+Those who don’t have enough of this important vitamin may be at more risk of fractures.

 Are you at risk of Vitamin D deficiency?

-- Vegans can have low levels of Vitamin D, because most natural sources are animal based.
-Pay extra attention to your diet, and eat fortified foods (cereals, soya milk, almond milk, and orange juice) and take a quality Vitamin D supplement.
+- Vegans can have low levels of vitamin D, because most natural sources are animal based.
+Pay extra attention to your diet, and eat fortified foods (cereals, soya milk, almond milk, and orange juice) and take a high-quality vitamin D supplement

-- People with darker skin are naturally at risk.
-The pigment in your skin will reduce your ability to make Vitamin D, even if you get plenty of sunlight.
+- People with darker skin as the pigment in your skin will reduce your ability to make vitamin D, even if you get plenty of sunlight.
 Older adults with dark skin are particularly at risk.
 A carefully planned diet rich in vitamin D, a supplement or both is recommended.